 This encourages the authors to use natural language instead of keyword focused content to make a name for themselves, as Google wants to be more “human”, it wants to understand the context of the search query and give responses in the most natural way.

-So when do I use keyword research?
+When do I use keyword research?

 Keyword research is a continual process, this isn’t a one-type thing and everything is done and that’s it you’re sorted, no no.